 One of the Gallo-Roman towers along the inner city wall.
 Those with a rounded front, flat roof, and flat back on them are from the late-Roman era.

 The Lower City.
 A view from the old cité down across the river Aude to the "new city" of Carcassonne.
-I say "new city" -- the part of it along the river is one of the "bastides", the new fortified towns of the 13th century built to consolidate the newly conquered territory, "facts on the ground" as the Israelis would say.
+I say "new city" -- the part of it along the river is one of the "bastides", the new fortified towns of the 13th century built to consolidate the newly conquered territory after the Crusade, "facts on the ground" as the Israelis would say.
 The Bastide de Saint Louis was begun in 1247 but trashed utterly in 1355 by the Black Prince Edward of England in his Salad Days.
-Black Prince Edw. destroyed most of what he could get his hands on, but looked up at the old cité of Carcassonne and reassessed his priorities, and then went away.
+Black Prince Edw. destroyed most of what he could easily get his hands on, but looked up at towers of the old cité of Carcassonne, reassessed his priorities, and went away.

 When the rest of the castle has been overrun, a desperate last stand.